MinhMPA/academic-cv/index.md

 ## Selected Publications

 1. **Nguyen**.
+"Physics Is All You Need?
+A Case Study in Physicist-Supervised AI Development of Scientific Software." <a href="https://arxiv.org/abs/2605.30353v1">arXiv preprint</a>.
+Accepted for ICML 2026 AI for Science Workshop.
+2. **Nguyen**.
 "Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS." <a href="https://arxiv.org/abs/2604.25171">arXiv preprint</a>.
 Submitted to JCAP, 2026.
-2. **Nguyen**, Akitsu, Taruya.
+3. **Nguyen**, Akitsu, Taruya.
 "Galaxy sizes as complementary (zero-)bias tracers of local primordial non-Gaussianity." <a href="https://arxiv.org/abs/2603.20196">arXiv preprint</a>.
 Submitted to PRD, 2026.
-3. Barthe-Gold, **Nguyen**, Thiele.
+4. Barthe-Gold, **Nguyen**, Thiele.
 "Reconstructing the local density field with combined convolutional and point cloud architecture." <a href="https://arxiv.org/abs/2510.08573">arXiv preprint</a>.
-Accepted for NeurIPS 2025 Workshop ML4PS.
+Accepted for NeurIPS 2025 Machine Learning for Physical Science Workshop.
-4. Beyond-2point Collaboration.
+5. Beyond-2point Collaboration.
 "A parameter-masked mock data challenge for beyond-2pt galaxy clustering statistics."
 ApJ 990, 99, 2025.
-5. **Nguyen**, Schmidt, Tucci, Reinecke, Kosti&#263;.
+6. **Nguyen**, Schmidt, Tucci, Reinecke, Kosti&#263;.
 "How much information can be extracted from galaxy clustering at the field level?"
 Phys.
 Rev. Lett.
 133, 221006, 2024.
-6. Wen, **Nguyen**, Huterer.
+7. Wen, **Nguyen**, Huterer.
 "Sweeping through Horndeski Canvas: a New Growth-Rate Parameterization for Modified-Gravity Theories."
 JCAP 09, 028, 2023.
-7. **Nguyen**, Huterer, Wen.
+8. **Nguyen**, Huterer, Wen.
 "Evidence for suppression of structure growth in the concordance cosmological model."
 Phys.
 Rev. Lett.
 131, 111001, 2023.
 Editor's Suggestion.
-8. Kosti&#263;, **Nguyen**, Schmidt, Reinecke.
+9. Kosti&#263;, **Nguyen**, Schmidt, Reinecke.
 "Consistency tests of field level inference with the EFT likelihood."
 JCAP 07, 063, 2023.
-9. Tsaprazi, **Nguyen**, et al. "Field-level inference of galaxy intrinsic alignment from the SDSS-III BOSS survey."
+10. Tsaprazi, **Nguyen**, et al. "Field-level inference of galaxy intrinsic alignment from the SDSS-III BOSS survey."
 JCAP 08, 003, 2022.
-10. **Nguyen** et al. "Impacts of the physical data model on the forward inference of initial conditions from biased tracers."
+11. **Nguyen** et al. "Impacts of the physical data model on the forward inference of initial conditions from biased tracers."
 JCAP 03, 058, 2021.
-11. **Nguyen** et al. "Taking measurements of the kinematic Sunyaev-Zel'dovich effect forward: including uncertainties from velocity reconstruction with forward modeling."
+12. **Nguyen** et al. "Taking measurements of the kinematic Sunyaev-Zel'dovich effect forward: including uncertainties from velocity reconstruction with forward modeling."
 JCAP 12, 011, 2020.
-12. DESI Collaboration.
+13. DESI Collaboration.
 "DESI 2024 VII: Cosmological Constraints from the Full-Shape Modeling of Clustering Measurements."
 JCAP 07, 028, 2025.
-13. DESI Collaboration.
+14. DESI Collaboration.
 "DESI 2024 VI: Cosmological Constraints from the Measurements of Baryon Acoustic Oscillations."
 JCAP 02, 021, 2025.
-14. Schmidt et al. "A rigorous EFT-based forward model for large-scale structure."
+15. Schmidt et al. "A rigorous EFT-based forward model for large-scale structure."
 JCAP 01, 042, 2019.

 ## Selected Talks